 Zoomorph M started the whole stelae and zoomorph frenzy, as this crocodilian marks Cauac Sky’s bid for independence from Copan.

-Consider this the Declaration of Independence for Quirigua.
+Consider this the Declaration of Independence for Quirigua, Guatemala.

 Altar P depicts a deity performing a ritual dance before falling into the earth to be reborn.